czlucius/code-scanner/README.md

 width="200"
     hspace="10" vspace="1">
 <br>
 An Android app to scan and generate codes(barcodes/QR codes)
+🌟Star/watch this repo!🌟

 **UPDATE**
 Code Scanner has been released to the Google Play Store!